DataDog/datadog-agent/docs/dev/tools.md

 \omnibus-ruby\src\cf-root\bin.
 Use either one is fine.
 Copy the file to replace the executable file you want to debug, start the agent executable in the interactive session.

-Use "dlv attach PID" to attach to the running process and start debugging.
+Use `dlv attach PID` to attach to the running process and start debugging.

 ### Non-live Debugging